What makes a great content writer today?

 While I write this piece, I wouldn’t be surprised if a dozen new best practices were officially published related to writing for web.

-As the amount of information available online grows in surges and spurts, the change it ushers in can become frustrating for the already work-saturated marketer and web writer.
+As the amount of information available online grows in surges and spurts, the change it ushers in can become frustrating for the already work-saturated marketer and content writer.

 It’s all well and good to be aware of flux in the content world, but you’re going to have to apply what you learn, too.